ywher/segdino/README.md

 # SegDINO

-SegDINO is a segmentation framework built on top of DINOv3 features..
+SegDINO is a segmentation framework built on top of DINOv3 features.

 ---
 ## Environment Setup